zroxcoder/lan-chat/README.md

 Open source - Use freely for your LAN

 ---
+## ☁️ cloudflared
+Add cloudflared for https and handle to https request making it access from everypart of world and different network.
+Server run in local machine and handle history text and uploaded file.
+Domain name = chat.lanchat.me
+This only works when server was running in local machine or host server.
+Cloudflared RAY id= 9b3adfd63e50ede5 common error or show this type of text when you try to access this domain and server was closed

+What happened?

+You've requested a page on a website (chat.lanchat.me) that is on the Cloudflare network.
+The host (chat.lanchat.me) is configured as an Cloudflare Tunnel, and Cloudflare is currently unable to resolve it.
+What can I do?

+If you are a visitor of this website:
+Please try again in a few minutes.

+If you are the owner of this website:
+Ensure that cloudflared is running and can reach the network.
+You may wish to enable load balancing for your tunnel.
+This common issues !!
+I have add private SSL to which works when someone wants to use in same network without tunnel.
+Install git SSL then run it, now HTTPS active.
 ## 🎉 You're All Set!

 Your LAN Messenger is ready to use with all features: